 - 1. Knowing and complying with all provincial and federal legislation and regulations relevant to pharmacy and their role as pharmacy technicians within pharmacy practice; with professional standards and practice expectations and guidelines; and with policies and procedures where established - 2.
 Using critical-thinking and decision-making skills appropriate to the pharmacy technician role Critical thinking is the foundation for making safe, patient care-focused decisions.
 It is the process of integrating one's relevant theory, experience, and observations, as well as recognizing similarities/differences/changes in context and situations into a whole.
 Critical thinking by pharmacy technicians should be consistent with the technician's level of education, training, experience, and scope of practice.
-Decision-making by technicians should involve the ability to question effectively, to seek out guidance and information, to incorporate information, and to select those options, from a variety of options, that result in safe and competent technician practice. - 3.
-Performing, safely and competently, the technical and distributive aspects of dispensing as permitted by law, professional standards, practice guidelines and expectations, and applicable policies and procedures. - 4.
+Decision-making by technicians should involve the ability to question effectively, to seek out guidance and information, to incorporate information, and to select those options, from a variety of options, that result in safe and competent technician practice.

+- 3. Performing, safely and competently, the technical and distributive aspects of dispensing as permitted by law, professional standards, practice guidelines and expectations, and applicable policies and procedures. - 4.
 Demonstrating the judgment required to identify the need for pharmacist intervention and to notify the pharmacist of this need. - 5.
 Demonstrating the judgment and safe practices required to: receive and enter written, orally, and electronically transmitted new and repeat prescriptions; differentiate changes to patient profiles or health records, and notifying the pharmacist when these occur; prepare, compound, and check pharmaceutical products; and collaborate with the pharmacist in their release - 6.
-Acting within the limits of the expanded professional role and personal knowledge and skills quality improvement related to increased knowledge and experience in the expanded role: All registered pharmacy technicians will be held accountable to the public to not exceed the legislated parameters of their roles
+Acting within the limits of the expanded professional role and personal knowledge and skills

+While it is anticipated that as pharmacy technicians mature within their professional roles they will demonstrate quality improvement related to increased knowledge and experience in the expanded role: All registered pharmacy technicians will be held accountable to the public to not exceed the legislated parameters of their roles